mendeljacks/orma/README.md

 All the users, posts and comments listed above are connected to the user with id 1.

 With this in mind, Orma provides two main functions for dealing with connected edges.
 Given one or more source records:
-1. The $where_connected keyword automatically filteres everything in the query to only include records connected to the source records
+1. The $where_connected keyword forces queries to only return connected records
-2. The get_mutation_connected_errors function returns errors if anything in the mutation is not connected to the source records
+2. The get_mutation_connected_errors function generates errors if anything in the mutation is not connected

 Here is an example usage of each one: